robbintt/outlines/docs/praxes/deciding_on_the_next_book.md

 I have trouble with books in my queue.
 I want to read them, but I always pick up something totally off my queue when it's time.

+## Main Question / Premise

+"Why would I prioritize a new book when I have a queue of high quality books already ordered?"

 ## Process Goal

 - Avoid recency bias when selecting what book to read next